aomaits/algo_practice/README.md

 #### Space / Time Complexity

 With a space and time complexity of `O(n)`, this code runs pretty efficiently.
 The time complexity is `O(n)` where `n` is the number of steps in the hike; the space complexity is `O(n)` as well because the `fullHikeArray`'s full length will only be as long as the number of steps in the hike.

+## Pangrams

+started w/ regex but wasn't sure how to dynamically manipulate it